fragcolor-xyz/shards/docs/docs/reference/shards/lisp/operators.md

 # Operators

 !!! danger
-    These operators only works on numerical values.
+    These operators only work on numerical values.
 Comparing with a string or any other type will produce an error.

 ## =